Reaching Stellar: UIS Center for Lincoln Studies

 Each year, Dr. Michael Burlingame, the Naomi B. Lynn Distinguished Chair of Lincoln Studies, invites nationally renowned Lincoln scholars to join him in presenting original lectures on a contemporary issue from the perspective of Abraham Lincoln and his era.
 These very popular Lincoln Legacy Lectures link us to a time when many of the biggest issues of democracy came to a head, issues that are still pertinent today.

-We encourage you to Save the Date for the 2019 Lincoln Legacy Lecture with the topic of Lincoln, Immigration, & Citizenship.
-The event will be held at 7:00 p.m., on Tuesday, October 15, 2019, in the UIS Student Union.
+Save the Date for the 2019 Lincoln Legacy Lecture with the topic of Lincoln, Immigration, & Citizenship.
+The event will be held on Tuesday, October 15, 2019, in the UIS Student Union.
+A reception with light refreshments will begin at 6pm with the lecture to follow at 7pm.
+RSVP online today or call 217.206.6058.

 The UIS Center for Lincoln Studies is a Reaching Stellar priority because…